SPEAK WITH A TEAM MEMBER (770) 920-6030

 You will have to check if the document gives you additional authority beyond the default powers under Georgia Law.

-It is common for a will to list specific actions you’re allowed to take or reference a code section from Georgia Law that contains a long list of additional powers for an executor.
+It is common for a will to list specific actions you’re allowed to take or reference a code section from Georgia Law that contains a long list of additional powers for an executor of estate.

 Scenario 2: If the will does not specify anything